guanh01/CuML_SweetKNN/README.md

 ## Comment

 ### Contribution of this repo:
-* cleaned up Guoyang's implementation
+* Cleaned up the reference SweetKNN implementation
-* mentioned that there are still some bugs need to be fixed as the results are not consistent with the standard KNN in CuML.
+* Mentioned that there are still some bugs need to be fixed as the results are not consistent with the standard KNN in CuML.
-* However, according to the other students, Guoyang's code can be executed successfully on all the datasets.
-There is a slight chance that Ben's optimization to the code breaks Guoyang's code.
+* However, according to the other students, the reference SweetKNN code can be executed successfully on all the datasets.
+There is a slight chance that Ben's optimization to the code breaks the original code.

 ### Project description
 cuML is an open-source machine learning library for GPU.
 It is part of the RAPIDS effort from NVIDIA.
 The goal of this project is to extend cuML by adding Sweet KNN into it.